Gyumeijie/google-search-skills/README.md

 #### 2.1.2 allintitle
 As I mentioned earlier, the operators prefixed with **all** require all the keywords exist simultaneously.

-For example, if we wanna search pages whose titles containing the ***zju*** keyword, we can do like this:
+For example, if we wanna search pages whose titles contain the ***zju*** keyword, we can do like this:

 ![allintitle](./pictures/allintitle.png)